biocore/emperor/doc/source/tutorials/animations.rst

 ----------

 As discussed before, we will need to identify two columns that allow us to sort samples, and to group them.
-Notice that we want to focus on the observed changes in the microbiome of patients that undergo an FMT, therefore the subjects from the HMP data won't need to be animated, and the samples are instead used as a frame of reference.
+We only want to focus on the observed changes in the microbiome of patients that undergo an FMT, therefore the subjects from the HMP data won't need to be animated, and the samples are instead used as a frame of reference.

 Notice that in ``mapping-file.txt`` there are two columns that describe this information.
 First, as the *gradient* category, we can use